 d) Securities with special rights (pursuant to Art.
-123-bis (1) (d) of the TUF)
+123-bis (1) (d) of the Consolidated Finance Act e) Employee share ownership: mechanism for exercise of voting rights (pursuant to Art.
+123-bis (1) (e) of the Consolidated Finance Act)

 The Company has not issued any securities that confer special rights of control.
+The Articles of Association do not provide for the possibility of issuing shares with increased voting rights.